jfroelich/rss-reader/src/color/readme.md

 The truth is really that this is an exercise of me doing bit operations, and to learn about how computers typically work with colors.

+# About math_lerp

+// Linear interpolation.
+Basically, given two points get a point between them
+// based on the amount.
+We get the distance between the two points, we get a
+// percentage of that distance based on amount, then add it to the starting
+// point.
+This is only exported for testing, as it should otherwise be a private
+// helper.

+# About lerp

+// Blend two rgba colors to produce a blended color.
+This does not validate
+// input.
+// @param c1 {Number} start from this color
+// @param c2 {Number} end at this color
+// @param amount {Number} some number between 0 and 1, defaults to 1 (assumes
+// the intent is to go the full distance), represents how far to traverse along
+// the distance between the two colors, this is usually the opacity of the
+// second color, or in other words, the alpha component of the second color
+// @return {Number} the resulting color

+// Early exits.
+When the upper color is opaque, there is no point in blending,
+// it occludes the background, so return the upper color.
+When the upper color
+// is transparent, there is similarly no point in blending, so return the
+// lower color.

+  // | 0 is generally equivalent to Math.round

+# About blend

+// Given an array of colors, return the composed color.
+The array should be
+// ordered from bottom color layer to top color layer.
+The base color
+// represents the default background color behind the colors in the array.
+If
+// the array is empty the base color is output.
+The default base is opaque white

 # About the contrast calculation

 http://www.w3.org/TR/2008/REC-WCAG20-20081211/#contrast-ratiodef